 Skip to main content

-The Title VI and JOM programs are designed to assist Native American students by supporting access to programs that meet their unique educational and culturally related academic needs.
+The JOM and Title VI programs are designed to assist Native American students by supporting access to programs that meet their unique educational and culturally related academic needs.

 Johnson O’Malley Program (JOM)